Germany: SPD's Pistorius says he will not run for chancellor – DW – 11/21/2024

 "In a time when war again plagues Europe, he [Scholz] ensured that Germany is Ukraine's largest supporter in Europe," Pistorius said.
 "And he ensured that Germany is again a more reliable and stronger NATO alliance partner."

-He said that Scholz stood for "prudence" and "level-headedness," and that this was "particularly meaningful" in times of geopolitical tension and populist threats to democracy.
+He said Scholz stood for "prudence" and "level-headedness," and that this was "particularly meaningful" in times of geopolitical tensions and populist threats to democracy.

-Pistorius said the rumors about his potential candidacy in recent weeks — with him one of comparatively few politicians from any part of the outgoing coalition with favorable approval ratings in the polls — had caused "increasing insecurity" in the party, and also "irritation among voters."
+Pistorius, 64, said the rumors about his potential candidacy in recent weeks — with him one of comparatively few politicians from any part of the outgoing coalition with a favorable approval rating in the polls — had caused "increasing insecurity" in the party, and also "irritation among voters."

-"This damages my party, which I've been a member of for 48 years now," the 64-year-old said.
+"This damages my party, which I've been a member of for 48 years now," he said.

 "I didn't start this debate, didn't want it, and never put myself in discussion for anything," he said.
 "It's now our collective responsibility to end this debate, for there is a lot at stake."